-- BMM.HS.13.3.b Develop vision, mission, goals, objectives, and policies for an entrepreneurial venture. - BMM.HS.13.3.c Explain the importance of effective financial management in developing, growing, and sustaining an entrepreneurial venture. - BMM.HS.13.3.d Develop a marketing plan and strategies to position the product and/or service in the target market. - BMM.HS.13.3.e Identify the legal documents and financial records for business operations. - BMM.HS.13.3.f Evaluate the venture idea utilizing the components of a business plan.
+BMM.HS.13.3.a Describe the importance of strategic management to a small entrepreneurial business.
+BMM.HS.13.3.b Develop vision, mission, goals, objectives, and policies for an entrepreneurial venture.
+BMM.HS.13.3.c Explain the importance of effective financial management in developing, growing, and sustaining an entrepreneurial venture.
+BMM.HS.13.3.d Develop a marketing plan and strategies to position the product and/or service in the target market.
+BMM.HS.13.3.e Identify the legal documents and financial records for business operations.
+BMM.HS.13.3.f Evaluate the venture idea utilizing the components of a business plan.